Star Stories, part 8: Our Clans Among the Stars, chapter 1

 Mishi-bizhiw from a curing song scroll.
 The circle in his chest represents his heart, and the line connecting it to his mouth is his “heart line.”
 The lines on his flank represent power.
 His long curled tail may be a reference to his creating whirlpools in the Great Lakes.⁵ Mishi-bizhiwag are often represented in mazinaajimowinan, or pictograms and birchbark writings.
 They are also represented on historical Anishnaabe twined and quilled men's bags; these often feature a Thunderbird image on the reverse panel.

-The text below demonstrates the role the Great Lynx traditionally plays in the Afterlife Stories of the Ojibweg:
+The text below demonstrates the role the Great Lynx traditionally plays in the post-contact Afterlife Stories of the Ojibweg - which are clearly infused with a Christian worldview:

 "One final connection between humans and Mishibizhiw which has not been mentioned is the role played by a serpent in the path that the souls of the dead must take to reach the afterworld.
 This involves a four-day journey toward the west, where the land of the dead is located.
 Along the way, there is a sweet berry, usually a strawberry, by the side of the path, sometimes with a being next to it urging the soul to take it, but the soul must resist temptation and avoid eating it, or they are extinguished.
 Often there are other trials as well, such as a giant dog blocking their way.
 Finally they reach a raging river, which they must cross over a rocking log.
 If they fall off, they fail to reach the land of the dead and are turned into frogs, toads, or fish instead, or simply cease to exist.
 If they successfully navigate the river/log to the other side, they enter the afterworld.
 However, as is repeatedly clarified when Anishinaabe eschatology is explained to outsiders, the “log” is not really a log, but a horned serpent, either Mishibizhiw (/Mishiginebig) himself or one of his underlings.
 Navigating treacherous waters, by means of the god of waters himself, is thus the final step required to obtain a place in the afterlife—and those who fail the navigation end up as his minions if they are not extinguished altogether."
 From: Great Lynx, the Thunder, and the Mortals by Ozaawaabineshiinh.